 In this paper, we approach series expansions of Bessel functions from a different angle: through the evaluation of "exp-arc" integrals.
 The use of exp-arc integrals was motivated by the recent work of D. Borwein, J. Borwein, and R. Crandall [1] in which these integrals were used to obtain explicit error bounds for the asymptotic expansions of Laguerre polynomials.
-As a corollary of their results, they developed geometrically convergent series (i.e., at geometric rate) for the J and I Bessel functions at integral order, whose summands can be computed recursively using elementary operations.
-We generalise these ideas to obtain series for nonintegral order and for the Bessel functions of the second kind.
+As a corollary of their results, they developed geometrically convergent series for the J and I Bessel functions at integral order, whose summands can be computed recursively using elementary operations.
+These series are redolent of the modified Hadamard series of Paris, but do not follow as special cases.
+Their independence from the Paris modifications is both theoretically and computationally interesting, and can be viewed as complementary to Paris' investigations.
+We generalise these ideas to obtain exp-arc series for Bessel functions of nonintegral order and for the Bessel functions of the second kind.